trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is the difference between a router and a gateway?
 What is the default gateway?</b></summary><br>

 **Router** describes the general technical function (layer-3 forwarding) or a hardware device intended for that purpose, while gateway describes the function for the local segment (providing connectivity to elsewhere).
-You could also state that "you set up a router as gateway".
+You could also state that "_you set up a router as gateway_".
 Another term is hop which describes the forwarding in between subnets.

 The term **default gateway** is used to mean the router on your LAN which has the responsibility of being the first point of contact for traffic to computers outside the LAN.